jakhangir-esanov/Nebula/README.md

 - **src/Nebula.WebApi:** Implements the web interface using ASP.NET Core, providing controllers and views.
 - **test/Nebula.Test:** Helps to testing whole project.

 ## Contributing

 We welcome contributions from the community to enhance and improve Nebula.
 Feel free to submit issues, feature requests, or pull requests to help us make Nebula even better.

 ## License

-  This project is licensed under the [https://chat.openai.com/c/LICENSE.md](MIT License).
+This project is licensed under the [MIT License](https://chat.openai.com/c/LICENSE.md).